As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 How Much Does a Kansas Concealed Carry Handgun License Cost ?

 An initial Kansas Concealed Carry Handgun License costs $132.50.
 Renewals are $25.
 The applicant must complete an 8-hour handgun safety and training course approved by the attorney general.
+The processing time is up to 90 days and permits are valid for 4 years.

 Is Kansas a ‘Stand Your Ground’ State?